nkfoss/ShinySO_2020/README.md

 # R-Shiny + StackOverflow (2020)

 This repo is for an R-Shiny application for exploring data from the 2020 StackOverflow user-survey.
+The application allows the user to explore from over 40,000 respondents, categorized into 22 professional roles (where development is part of their job).
+In particular, we can explore the respondents' desires to learn over 100 different development technologies.

+## Introduction

 Shiny is an R library that allows you to create interactive web apps with R. Combining Shiny with R's other packages, the user can graphically explore data and visually uncover trends.

-## Introduction

 This project was done as an exploratory tool for me and other developers.
-Specifically, which technologies in the 'development' field are developers excited about and want to learn?
-Furthermore, which type of developers are excited about these technologies, and how do they compare to all developers as a whole?
+Specifically, which technologies in the 'development' field were people excited about and want to learn?
+Furthermore, which type of professionals (front-end devs, database admins, data scientists, etc). are excited about these technologies, and how do they compare to all developers as a whole?

 ## Technologies